-In extracorporeal membrane oxygenation (ECMO), blood from the newborn is circulated through a machine that adds oxygen and removes carbon dioxide and then returns the blood to the newborn.
+In extracorporeal membrane oxygenation (ECMO), blood from the child is circulated through a machine that adds oxygen and removes carbon dioxide and then returns the blood to the child's body.

 Some devices, called ventricular assist devices (VADs) can be inserted into the body.
 A VAD pumps blood from the heart to the body.

 Treatment of older infants and children includes drugs and changes to their diet (such as salt restriction and use of a high-calorie formula in a relatively small amount of liquid).
 These treatments decrease the workload of the heart.

-Some children who have significant heart defects or have had surgeries to repair their heart defects need to take antibiotics before visits to the dentist and before certain surgeries (such as on the bowel or bladder).
+Some children who have significant heart defects or have had surgeries to repair their heart defects need to take antibiotics before visits to the dentist and before certain surgeries (such as on the respiratory tract).
 These antibiotics are used to prevent serious heart infections called endocarditis.
 However, most children with heart defects, whether or not they had surgery, do not require these antibiotics.
 However, all children with heart defects, should take good care of their teeth and gums to decrease the risk of infection spreading to their heart.